-On this day in 1924, Virginia Woolf and her husband buy a house at 52 Tavistock Square, in the Bloomsbury district of London near the British Museum.
+On January 9, 1924, Virginia Woolf and her husband buy a house at 52 Tavistock Square, in the Bloomsbury district of London near the British Museum.
 Woolf had been associated with the district since 1902, when she took a house in the area with her three siblings after their father’s death.
 She had remained in the neighborhood, becoming a central character of the “Bloomsbury Group,” a set of writers and thinkers including biographer Lytton Strachey and writer E.M.
 Forster.

 Woolf, born in 1882, grew up surrounded by intellectuals.
-The Bloomsbury set embraced progressive intellectual ideas and sexual liberty: Many of the group, including Woolf herself, were bisexual or homosexual.
+The Bloomsbury set embraced progressive intellectual ideas and sexual liberty.
 Woolf became a regular contributor to the Times Literary Supplement and also took odd jobs to support herself until she inherited a comfortable income from an aunt.

 Virginia married writer and social reformer Leonard Woolf in 1912.
 The couple established the Hogarth Press in their dining room several years later.
 In addition to Virginia Woolf’s later novels, the press also published T.S.
 Eliot and translations of Chekhov and Dostoevsky.